koad/documentation/src/getting-started/in-review.md

 Being more educated about online privacy can help you feel more confident and in control of your digital footprint.
-When you understand the potential risks and threats to your privacy online, you can take steps to protect yourself and your personal information.
+When you understand the potential risks and threats to your online privacy, you can take proactive steps to protect yourself and your personal information.

-Educating yourself on online privacy can also help you make more informed decisions about the products and services you use online.
-For example, you may be more selective about the apps you download or the websites you visit if you are aware of the privacy policies and data collection practices associated with those platforms.
+Educating yourself about online privacy also helps you make more informed decisions about the products and services you use online.
+For example, you might become more selective about the apps you download or websites you visit when you understand their privacy policies and data collection practices.

-In addition, being more knowledgeable about online privacy can help you recognize and avoid common scams and phishing attempts, which can help protect your personal information and financial security.
+Additionally, greater knowledge about online privacy helps you recognize and avoid common scams and phishing attempts, which can protect your personal information and financial security.

-Overall, investing time in educating yourself about online privacy can have many benefits and can help you feel more confident and secure when using the internet.
+Investing time in learning about online privacy offers many benefits and helps you feel more confident and secure when using the internet.